ArnaudBuchholz/gpf-js/doc/tutorials/COVERAGE.md

 compability/promise | compability.promise.1 | Exception handling inside promise handlers are securing the code.
 No time was spent to understand how exceptions could occur in some particular case.
 compatibility/object | wscript.node.1 | When WScript is simulated with NodeJS, the member __proto__ exists
-read | flavor.1 | When flavors are used, the gpf.fs namespace might be missing
+read | flavor.1 | When flavors are used, the gpf.fs namespace might be missing require/javascript | sourceURL.1 | No structure to test case when page location ends with /